brian32768/map46/webmaps/README.md

-# webmaps
+# Webmaps, a subproject of Map46

+This will be a taxlots / zoning front dest app.

-The final product will be here, all those other folders are just r&d projects.
+All the other folders in Map46 are just R&D for this one.

-# REQUIREMENTS
+# Requirements and/or goals

 Projection- web mercator ok?
 Is there really any other option?